Official websites use .gov

 • The Nutrition Investment Toolkit supports a nutrition-smart approach to compact development and project design that considers the impact that investments in any sector may have on nutrition status.

-In addition, the MCC Environmental Guidelines establish a process to ensure identification and mitigation of the potential health and safety impacts of MCC investments.
-On roads projects, for example, MCC utilizes a multidisciplinary approach to identify roads safety concerns early in the project development cycle and to integrate appropriate mitigation measures into road design and construction.
-Irrigation development and other water infrastructure activities, such as rehabilitation of water drainage systems, include review and mitigation of health impacts, including malaria and other water-related diseases.
+MCC’s Environmental Guidelines establish a process for identifying and mitigating the potential health and safety impacts of all MCC projects.
+For roads projects, for example, MCC utilizes a multi-disciplinary approach to identify road safety concerns early in project development and integrate appropriate measures into road design and construction to counter them.
+And for water infrastructure activities, such as the rehabilitation of water drainage systems, MCC focuses on health impacts, including malaria and other water-related diseases.

-Along with mitigating health risks, MCC investments in different sectors often include efforts to address health issues.
-Community-driven development activities, such as those funded in Burkina Faso, Ghana, El Salvador, and the Philippines, have included development of local health and education services.
-Roads and other infrastructure activities often result in improved access to health services and hospitals for poor people.
+In addition to mitigating health risks, MCC investments often aim to address health challenges in partner countries.
+Community-driven projects, such as those funded in Burkina Faso, El Salvador and Ghana, have focused on local health and education services.
+MCC’s infrastructure projects also result in improved access to health services, particularly for poor and rural populations.

 Examples of MCC's Health Projects